 f. send you information and general communications

-As part of our general communications, students and tutors on accredited courses will receive NCTJ e-newsletters, which will provide updates on changes to our qualifications, events related to students’ studies and relevant information and news.
-Students and tutors can unsubscribe at any time using the unsubscribe link at the footer of each email.
+As part of our general communications, students and tutors on accredited courses, regional editors and corporate clients will receive NCTJ communications, including newsletters/emails.
+These will provide updates on changes to our qualifications, events related to students’ studies and relevant information and news.
+Recipients can unsubscribe at any time using the unsubscribe link at the footer of each email.